pfdubois/BridgeBidding/source/HandEvaluation.rst

 #.
 Add 1 for each "good" suit, a 4-card suit containing three of the five honors.
 #.
 Adjust for the following features:

     * -1 for a questionable honor in a short suit, such as a stiff King, or a doubleton honor lacking the Ace.
 Thus, subtract one for KQ, Qx, Jx, etc.
     * -1 if you have 3 "quacks"; subtract 2 if you have six.
     * -1 if the hand has no Ace.
     * +1 if the hand has three Aces.
     * +1 if 5-5 or better
     * +3 if you have a void -- the theory being that you are going to have a fit.

 #.
-Classify the hand as upgradable if it has:
+Classify the hand as upgradable or downgradeable.

+A hand is upgradeable if:

-  * 10s, 9s, or 8s -- these intermediate cards make a big difference.
+* It has10s, 9s, or 8s -- these intermediate cards make a big difference.
 A normal
   expectation is one of each.
 * A good shape, such as 5422 or 6331, rather than 5332 or 6322.
 * The honors are in your long suits, or together, rather than in separate suits, or in short suits.

-    For example, an AK doubleton will not help to set up other tricks compared to AKx, AKxx, or AKxxx.
+An AK doubleton will not help to set up other tricks compared to AKx, AKxx, or AKxxx.

-#.
-Classify your hand as downgradable if it has a poor shape such as 4333, 5332.
+A hand is downgradable if it has a poor shape such as 4333, or 5332.

-#.
-When you have a close decision, use the upgradable or downgradable factors to help
-   make the decision.
+When you have a close decision, use the upgradable or downgradable factors to help make the decision.

 As the auction proceeds, and a fit is found, adjust your hand as follows.